trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 - An address for the rollup, which starts with `sr1`
 - The type of proof-generating virtual machine (PVM) for the rollup, which generates a proof based on the state of the rollup; currently only the `wasm_2_0_0` PVM is supported
-- The source code of the rollup, referred to as its _kernel_
+- The source code of the rollup, which is a WebAssembly program referred to as the rollup's _kernel_
 - The Michelson data type of the messages it receives from layer 1

 TODO: Later docs mention the genesis commitment -- is that a different thing or is it implied by other things in the origination?